 Parent satisfaction with the school is high and has been ranked Very Good by the KHDA team.
 "The involvement of parents in learning and in school life is a strong feature of the school.
 Communication is very effective and ensures that parents are well-informed about students' achievement.
 This strong partnership has led to improved student achievement and to the vibrant ethos within the school".

-Fees are paid monthly
+Fees may be paid in 10 monthly payments.

 Our Own High School Al Warqa'a is a Best of school, a ranking determined by parent surveys on the site.
 It can be found in the following Best of rankings: